triggerdotdev/api-icons/readme.md

 They will:

 1. check any changes look good in Storybook.
-2. Run `npx np` to publish a new version.
-Bumping
+2. Run `npm run publish` to publish a new version.
+It will bump the version number and publish to npm.
+3. Commit the changes to the repository.

 ## License